 TGax Editor: Please update the following paragraph in this section as shown below:

-[15013]The RA field of the Trigger frame is the address of the recipient STA(s).
+[15013]The RA field of the Trigger frame is set as follows:

-If the Trigger frame has one User Info field and the AID12 subfield of the User Info field contains the AID of a STA, then the RA field is set to the address of that STA.
+If the Trigger frame is not a GCR MU-BAR or NFRP or an MU-RTS Trigger frame, has one User Info field and the AID12 subfield of the User Info field contains the AID of a non-AP STA, then the RA field is set to the address of that STA.

+If the Trigger frame has at least one User Info field with the AID12 subfield indicating an RA-RU then the RA field is set to the broadcast address.

-If the Trigger frame is not a GCR MU-BAR Trigger frame and has either more than one User Info field or allocates resources for RA-RUs, then the RA field is set to the broadcast address.
+If the Trigger frame is not a GCR MU-BAR Trigger frame and has more than one User Info field, then the RA field is set to broadcast address

+If the Trigger frame is an NFRP Trigger frame or an MU-RTS Trigger frame then the RA field is set to the broadcast address.

-If the Trigger frame is a GCR MU-BAR then the RA field is set to the MAC address of the group for which reception status is being requested.
+If the Trigger frame is a GCR MU-BAR Trigger frame then the RA field is set to the MAC address of the group for which reception status is being requested.

 TGax Editor: Please update the following paragraph in this section as shown below:

-The User Info field is defined in Figure 9-63e (User Info field).[17072]
+The User Info field is defined in Figure 9-63e (User Info field) for all Trigger frame variants except for the NFRP Trigger frame, which is defined in 9.3.1.23.8 (NDP Feedback Report Poll (NFRP) variant).[17072]

 TGax Editor: Please update the following paragraphs in this section as shown below:

-[16380, #ed]The AID12 subfield of the User Info field carries the 12 LSBs of the AID of the STA for which the User Info field is intended.
+[16380, #ed]The AID12 subfield of the User Info field identifies zero or more STAs for which the User Info field is intended.
+The subfield is encoded as follows:

-An AID12 subfield that is 0 or 2045 indicates that the User Info field allocates one or more contiguous RUs for random access (see 27.5.5 (UL OFDMA-based random access (UORA))).
-An AID12 subfield that is 2046 indicates an unassigned RU (see 27.5.3.2.3 (Allowed settings of the Trigger frame fields and TRS Control subfield)).
-An AID12 subfield set to 4095 is reserved to indicate start of Padding field (see 27.5.3.2.2 (Padding for Trigger frame or frame containing TRS Control subfield)).

-[#ed]If the value of the AID12 subfield is in the range 1 to 2007, then the RU Allocation subfield of the User Info field indicates the RU used by the HE TB PPDU of the STA identified by the AID12 subfield.
-If the AID12 field is 0 or 2045, then the RU Allocation subfield indicates the first RU of one or more contiguous RA-RUs.
-If the AID12 field is 2046, then the RU Allocation subfield indicates the location of an unassigned RU.(#11738, #13846) [17104]The first bit, B12, is set to 0 to indicate that the allocated RU is located within the primary 80 MHz and is set to 1 to indicate that the allocated RU is located within the secondary 80 MHz.
-[16317]The mapping of the subsequent 7 bits, B19-B13, (#12992)to the RU allocation is defined in Table 9-25h (The encoding of B19–B13 of the RU Allocation subfield).
+Value 0 indicates that the User Info field is the first of one or more contiguous RA-RUs for associated STAs

+Values 1 to 2007 indicates that the User Info field is addressed to the STA with AID equal to the value carried in the field

+Value 2045 indicates that the User Info field is the first of one or more contiguous RA-RUs for unassociated STAs

+Value 2046 indicates that the User Info field identifies an unallocated RU

+Value 4095 indicates start of the Padding field

+All other values are reserved

+[#ed](#11738, #13846) [17104][16317]

 [16317]